trillek-team/trillek-vcomputer-module/README.md

 Using these [specs](https://github.com/trillek-team/trillek-computer)

+The design of the Virtual Computer should allow to plug and use different CPUs.
+Actually only uses the TR3200 CPU.

 This repo is composed by the Trillek Virtual Computer lib and some extra tools.

 | linux                                            |